 Further reading Hybrid Backup in MSP360 Backup 5.6

 No matter the size of your organization or how much data you have to back up, the 3-2-1 backup rule is a good rule of thumb to follow.
-It maximizes the reliability of your data backups.
+It maximizes the reliability of your data backups and protects them from most types of disasters, including ransomware attacks and natural calamities.